 We are now able to supply hearing aid batteries for NHS supplied hearing aids at reception.
 This is a free service.
 Bring your hearing aid book in with you when you want some.

-if you do identify yourself as an informal carer for a friend, family member or neighbour please let us know then we can invite you to events for carers and keep in touch with you.
+If you do identify yourself as an informal carer for a friend, family member or neighbour please let us know then we can invite you to events for carers and keep in touch with you.

 It is now possible to book, view and cancel your doctor's appointment online and order repeat medication online.
+You can also view a limited selection of medical records held on your notes,

 Before you can start using this online service you need to obtain a user name and log in from Reception.
 Once they have given you a printout containing these details you can book an appointment by clicking on the links on the relevant pages, this will then re-direct you to the SystmOne online service.